heisantosh/goup/README.md

 # goup

-Daemon to alert when new Go version is available for upgrade.
+App to install Go and alert when new Go version is available for upgrade.

 ![Notification](https://github.com/heisantosh/goup/raw/main/notification.png "Notification")